iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 3.md

 >1.4. **Logical operators:** and, or, not.
 >1.5. **Lower()** method.
 >1.6. **Count()** method.
->1.7. **Day projects:** 'Pizza order program', 'Love calculator' and 'Treasure Island.'
+>1.7. **Day projects:** "Pizza order program", "Love calculator" and "Treasure Island".

 ### 1.1.
 Conditional statments: if, elif, else